Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.98 team ERA that ranks ninth across all MLB pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.99).

-- Guardians pitchers combine to surrender 170 home runs (1.1 per game), the second-fewest in baseball.
+- Guardians pitchers combine to surrender the first-fewest home runs in baseball (172 total, 1.1 per game).

-- The right-hander last appeared on Saturday against the Baltimore Orioles, when he tossed four innings, allowing one earned run while giving up five hits.
+- In his last appearance on Sunday against the Baltimore Orioles, the right-hander went 1 2/3 innings, giving up three earned runs while surrendering one hit.

-- In 18 games this season, the 28-year-old has a 5.13 ERA and 5.2 strikeouts per nine innings, while giving up a batting average of .274 to opposing hitters.
+- The 26-year-old has amassed a 6.17 ERA and 11.6 strikeouts per nine innings in three games this season, while giving up a batting average of .205 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.